If you’re lucky enough to be able to travel to Europe during the fall, these travel cards can help you get there nearly for free

 Delta also recently had a flash sale reducing the cost to fly to Europe from several U.S. cities to 22,000 miles round-trip.

-To score more Delta miles, consider cards like the Gold Delta SkyMiles® Credit Card from American Express, which currently offers a 60,000-mile bonus after a $3,000 minimum spend in four months, with its $95 annual fee waived the first year.
-That could get three people to Europe with flash sale prices!
+To score more Delta miles, consider cards like the Gold Delta SkyMiles® Credit Card from American Express, which currently offers a 60,000-mile bonus after a $2,000 minimum spend in three months and a $50 statement credit when you make a Delta purchase with your card in the first three months, with its $95 annual fee waived the first year.
+That could get you to Europe with flash sale prices!

 Get there if you can